Welcome to the minefield that is liquor licensing and compliance in Australia! There are many rules, and just as many exceptions…

 Everyone who pours alcohol in Australia, in any capacity, must have a Responsible Service of Alcohol qualification (RSA).
 Regulation around this is completely understandable (to a point) however each state has different, often contradictory and confusing requirements.

-Lucky for you, we’ve spent many an hour navigating this frustrating world and have come up with, what we believe, to be simplest (and easiest) steps to gaining NATIONALLY ACCREDITED RSA CERTIFICATES to cover you for ALL states in Australia.
+Lucky for you, we’ve spent many an hour navigating this frustrating world and have come up with, what we believe, to be simplest (and easiest) steps to gaining NATIONALLY ACCREDITED RSA CERTIFICATES to cover you for ALL states in Australia. **Victoria WILL accept any Nationally Accredited RSAs (even those earned via online training) for trade shows or events like ours, as long as it has the qualification numbers SITHFAB009A, SITHFAB201 or SITHFAB002 noted on the certificate.**

 Yes, there is a Nationally Accredited RSA scheme, that covers you for trade shows and events in ALL STATES (with the exception of NSW).
 However, the ACT will only accept National RSA’s issued in ACT.
 As a result, we recommend this National RSA training course as it will cover you for all states (excluding NSW).